MarkusTobin/ECommerce/README.md

 ## Configuring `appsettings.json` for the Application

-In order to make this work, you'll need to add a `appsettings.json` file in the `ECommerce.Api` project with the appropriate configuration settings.
+In order to make this work, you'll need to add `appsettings.json` file in the `ECommerce.Api` project with the appropriate configuration settings.

 ### Steps: